-Article 6 Actions
+Actions

-- 1. With a view to pursuing the objectives set out in Article 4 and Article 5, the actions of the Programme shall focus on the following areas of action: - (a) enhancing public awareness and knowledge of Union law and policies; - (b) supporting the implementation of Union law and policies in the Member States; - (c) promoting transnational cooperation and building up of mutual knowledge and mutual trust; - (d) improving the knowledge and understanding of potential issues affecting the smooth functioning of a European area of justice with a view to ensuring evidence-based policy making and legislation. - 2.
-The Programme shall finance inter alia the following types of actions: - (a) analytical activities, such as collection of data and statistics; development of common methodologies and, where appropriate, indicators or benchmarks; studies, researches, analyses and surveys; evaluations and impact assessments; elaboration and publication of guides, reports and educational material; monitoring and assessment of the transposition and application of Union legislation and of the implementation of Union policies; workshops, seminars, experts meetings, conferences; - (b) training activities for members of the judiciary and judicial staff, such as staff exchanges, workshops, seminars, train-the-trainer events, development of online or other training modules; - (c) mutual learning, cooperation, awareness raising and dissemination activities, such as identification of, and exchanges on, good practices, innovative approaches and experiences, organisation of peer review and mutual learning; organisation of conferences and seminars; organisation of awareness-raising and information campaigns, media campaigns and events, including corporate communication of the political priorities of the European Union; compilation and publication of materials to disseminate information as well as results of the Programme; development, operation and maintenance of systems and tools using information and communication technologies; - (d) support for main actors, such as support for Member States when implementing Union law and policies; support for key European level networks whose activities are linked to the implementation of the objectives of the Programme; networking among specialised bodies and organisations, national, regional and local authorities at European level; funding of experts' networks; funding of European level observatories.
+- 1. With a view to pursuing the objectives set out in Article 3 and Article 4, the actions of the Programme shall focus on the following areas of action: - (a) enhancing public awareness and knowledge of Union law and policies; - (b) supporting the implementation of Union law and policies in the Member States; - (c) promoting transnational cooperation and building up of mutual knowledge and mutual trust among all involved stakeholders; - (d) improving the knowledge and understanding of potential issues affecting the exercise of rights and principles guaranteed by the Treaty, the Charter of Fundamental Rights and secondary Union legislation with a view to ensuring evidence-based policy making and legislation. - 2.
+The Programme shall finance inter alia the following types of actions: - (a) Analytical activities, such as collection of data and statistics; development of common methodologies and, where appropriate, indicators or benchmarks; studies, researches, analyses and surveys; evaluations and impact assessments; elaboration and publication of guides, reports and educational material; monitoring and assessment of the transposition and application of Union legislation and of the implementation of Union policies; workshops, seminars, experts meetings, conferences; - (b) Training activities, such as staff exchanges, workshops, seminars, train-the-trainers events, development of online/other training modules; - (c) Mutual learning, cooperation, awareness raising and dissemination activities, such as identification of, and exchanges on, good practices, innovative approaches and experiences, organisation of peer review and mutual learning; organisation of conferences and seminars; organisation of awareness-raising and information campaigns, media campaigns and events, including corporate communication of the political priorities of the European Union; compilation and publication of materials to disseminate information as well as results of the Programme; development, operation and maintenance of systems and tools using information and communication technologies;

+(d) Support for main actors, such as support for Member States when implementing Union law and policies; support for key European level networks whose activities are linked to the implementation of the objectives of the Programme; networking among specialised bodies and organisations, national, regional and local authorities at European level; funding of experts' networks; funding of European level observatories.

-Article 7 Participation
+Participation

-- 1. Access to the Programme shall be open to all public and/or private bodies and entities legally established in: - (a) Member States: - (b) EFTA countries which are party to the EEA Agreement, in accordance with the conditions laid down in the EEA Agreement; - (c) accession countries, candidate countries and potential candidates, in accordance with the general principles and the general terms and conditions laid down in the framework agreements concluded with them on their participation in Union programmes; - (d) Denmark, on the basis of an international agreement. - 2.
+- 1. Access to the Programme shall be open to all public and/or private bodies and entities legally established in: - (a) Member States; - (b) EFTA countries which are party to the EEA Agreement, in accordance with the conditions laid down in the EEA Agreement; - (c) accession countries, candidate countries and potential candidates, in accordance with the general principles and the general terms and conditions laid down in the framework agreements concluded with them on their participation in Union programmes. - 2.
 Public and/or private bodies and entities legally established in other third countries, notably countries where the European Neighbourhood Policy applies, may be associated to actions of the Programme, if this serves the purpose of these actions. - 3.
-Under the Programme, the Commission may cooperate with international organisations active in the areas covered by the Programme, such as the Council of Europe, the United Nations and the Hague Conference on Private International Law.
+Under the Programme, the Commission may cooperate with the international organisations active in the areas covered by the Programme, such as the Council of Europe, the Organisation for Economic Cooperation and Development (OECD) and the United Nations.
 Access to the Programme shall be open to those international organisations.

-Article 8 Budget
+Budget